Skip to content

 return

-5. Finally, parse and print the second answer.
-Extract response_2.choices[0].message["content"], store it in second_answer_text, and print to the console for your final output:
+5. Parse and print the second answer - extract response_2.choices[0].message["content"], store it in second_answer_text, and print to the console for your final output:

 print("--------- RESPONSE 2 (non-streamed, text only) ---------")